AnandoHassan/ProcProjectManager/README.md

 # ProcProjectManager
-ProcProjectManager is a project management system built with procedural PHP, HTML, CSS, and MySQL.
-Admins can create projects and tasks, assign tasks to employees, and track progress.
-Employees can update task statuses to "Incomplete," "Ongoing," or "Complete," with progress visible to admins.
+ProcProjectManager is a robust Project Management System developed using procedural programming principles.
+This system is designed to streamline project planning, task allocation, and progress tracking, ensuring efficient collaboration and timely project completion.

 Key Features:
 Admin Control: Only admins can create projects and tasks.